cvasilak/katacoda-scenarios/pelion-device-simulator/step7.md

 INFO  Total in this campaign: 1
 ```

-If you switch to the first terminal, notice in the device logs the downloading of the new firmware, the verification of the manifest and the successfull delta update:
+If you switch to the first terminal, notice in the device logs the downloading of the new firmware, the verification of the manifest and the successful delta update:

 ```
 [FOTA INFO] fota.c:596: Firmware update initiated.